BrendanGraham14/mcts-llm/README.md

 ### Initialize
-Generate a solution to the problem.
-This is generally a "dummy" solution (e.g. "I don't know").
+Generate an solution to the problem.
+This paper uses a "dummy" solution (e.g. `"I don't know"`).

 ### Select a node to expand
 We gather a set of candidate nodes which haven't been fully expanded.

 A node is fully expanded if either:
-a) it has `max_children`
+1. it has `max_children`
-b) any of its children have a Q value which is greater than its own
+2. any of its children have a Q value which is greater than its own

 Once we've gathered the candidates, we compute UCT scores for each candidate node.
 There are a few ways we can make our selection: